-The countercyclical buffer is one of the macroprudential instruments provided for in the regulatory framework developed under Basel III, which has introduced a set of international regulatory reforms in the wake of the 2007/8 global financial crisis that started in.
-This set of reforms aimed mainly at reinforcing the banking system's resilience, by strengthening capital requirements, improving the quality of the required capital and introducing global liquidity requirements.
-In addition to microprudential regulation, these reforms have also introduced instruments of a macroprudential nature intended to prevent and mitigate the build-up of systemic risk in the banking system and reduce procyclicality in the build-up of these risks over time.
+The CCyB is one of the macroprudential instruments provided for in the regulatory framework developed under Basel III, which has introduced a set of international regulatory reforms in the wake of the 2007/8 global financial crisis.
+This set of reforms aimed mainly at reinforcing the banking system's resilience, by strengthening capital requirements, improving the quality of the required capital, and introducing global liquidity requirements.
+In addition to microprudential regulation, these reforms have introduced instruments of a macroprudential nature intended to prevent and mitigate the build-up of systemic risk in the banking system and reduce procyclicality in the build-up of these risks over time.